-Located in the beautiful, rolling countryside of the Northeast Kingdom in Vermont, Jasper Hill Farm was bought by brothers Andy and Mateo Kehler in 1998.
+Located in the beautiful rolling countryside of the Northeast Kingdom in Vermont, Jasper Hill Farm was bought by brothers Andy and Mateo Kehler in 1998.
 When the farm came into their possession, it was extremely run-down, but by 2003, after five years of hard work, Andy and Mateo acquired their first 15 Ayrshire heifers.
-The herd now numbers around 45 and, thanks to careful management and focus on building excellent genetics, they have one of the highest quality milking herds in the United States.
-Ayrshire milk is particularly well-suited to cheesemaking.
-In terms of fat and protein, it's not as high as Jersey or Guernsey but not as low as Holstein.
-The way in which the fats and proteins break down are a perfect platform for the development of an excellent cheese.
-The herd grazes from late spring to early fall and over successive years the grazing land at Jasper Hill has been improved by planting a wide variety of clovers, grasses and legumes to enhance the flavor of the milk.
-In addition to the farm and cheesemaking, the brothers have also developed another arm of the business, The Cellars at Jasper Hill.
-The Cellars, which comprise of 22,000 square feet of cheese maturing caves were designed and built not only to house Jasper Hill's own cheeses but also to mature the cheeses of several other Vermont based producers.
-Jasper Hill's own range of cheeses includes Alpha Tolman, Bayley Hazen Blue, Constant Bliss, Harbison, Moses Sleeper and Winnimere.
+Thanks to careful management and focus on building excellent genetics, they now have one of the highest quality milking herds in the United States.
+The herd grazes from late spring to early fall, and over successive years, the grazing land at Jasper Hill has been improved by planting a wide variety of clovers, grasses, and legumes to enhance the flavor of the milk.

-When ripe, the interior is smooth, velvety and almost soup-like.
-The flavor becomes more intense closer to the spruce rind and small, cystallized amino acids give the surface rind a slightly crunchy texture.
+When ripe, Winnimere's interior is smooth, velvety, and almost soup-like with complex and layered flavors.
+Notes of milk, grass, almonds, and wood balance each other and leave a lingering savory finish.
+The flavor becomes more intense closer to the rind, where crystallized amino acids add a slightly crunchy texture.